TsebMagi/Agile/README.md

   An insecure FTP client that currently can connect to an ftp server to upload and download a file.

+  This project uses Python 3.x and uses the Python Crypto library

   **SERVER**
 The only way I have currently made the client upload and download files is by running a twisted server on the PSU server.
 Anyone can start one of these by getting onto the linux server and using the command: